dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights.md

 # Dagster+ Insights

 Using Dagster+ Insights, you can gain visibility into historical usage and cost metrics such as Dagster+ run duration, credit usage, and failures.

-Visualizations are built right into the Dagster UI, allowing you to explore metrics from Dagster as well as downstream systems (like Google BigQuery) all in one place.
+Visualizations are built right into the Dagster UI, allowing you to explore metrics from Dagster and downstream systems (like Google BigQuery) all in one place.

 ### With Insights, you can